Frequently Asked Questions

 How do I submit to TopSCHOLAR®?

-For submission directly to TopSCHOLAR® you will need to supply the following in at least 2 separate files as e-mail attachments:
+For submission directly to TopSCHOLAR® you will need to fill out the TopSCHOLAR submission form.

-- The document in MSWord or RTF (Digital Commons generates a title page and the PDF).
-If never published before, generally use Times Romans, 12 point.
-A PowerPoint (PPS or PPT) can be uploaded but it will not be generated as a PDF; it will remain as a PowerPoint.
+- Articles in MSWord or .rtf format (Digital Commons generates a title page and PDF).
+If not published before, generally use Times Romans, 12 point.

 If I don't have electronic versions of old working papers that I'd like to include in the repository, is it okay to scan the printed page to a PDF file?